CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
 For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
 This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
 {{% / alert %}}

+##### Application Servers

 An X.509 SSL wildcard certificate should be used to:

 * Secure communication between the load balancer and the nodes on the Application Servers.
 * Secure communication between the Application Services.
 * Allow Application Services to identify themselves to clients such as Gateway.
 * Prevent unauthorised nodes from joining the HA cluster.
-* Connect to Service Fabric Explorer from each of the Application Servers.
+* Connect to Service Fabric Explorer from the Web Application Server and each Application Server.

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements: